Brabners office

 The Legal Cheek View

 From major corporate deals to representing high-profile footballers’ wives, Brabners handles a diverse range of often headline-grabbing work, resulting in impressive financial results and happy junior lawyers.
-Starting with humble Liverpudlian beginnings in 1815, the firm has now grown to include three more offices in Lancashire, Manchester, and Leeds.
-Although the majority of this growth has been entirely organic, Brabners has recently been on the hunt for high-profile acquisitions, acquiring HRC Law in Manchester and poaching a number of external partners from big names such as Shoosmiths and BCLP to bolster its successful IP, private client, and real estate teams.
-As for practice areas, Brabners offers a full-service package — family and matrimonial, agriculture, corporate, M&A, crime, social housing, tax, sports, litigation, the aforementioned IP and real estate to name a few.
+Starting with humble Liverpudlian beginnings in 1815, the firm has now expanded to include three more offices in Manchester, Leeds and Preston and has grown to more than 550 colleagues.
+Although the majority of this growth has been organic, Brabners has recently been on the hunt for high-profile acquisitions, acquiring HRC Law in Manchester and poaching a number of external partners from big names such as Shoosmiths and BCLP to bolster its successful IP, private client, and real estate teams.

 Continue reading